 You see I am a herbalist.
 And as you know Wildfire specialises in herbal teas blended specifically for your good health.

 But is was time for me to go to India to research the knowledge of True Tea.

 Camilla sinensis assamica

 My tea adventures started in Guwahati, the capital of Assam.
-It’s hectic, its noisey, it’s dirty and its awesome.
+It’s hectic, its noisey, and its awesome.
 The city is bustling with life and I got to experience it during preparation for Durga Puja festival.